 To make an appointment check the consulate web site and FB page.
-Some consulates have an email address and / or phone number and some require an appointment by calling from Canada and the US 1-424-309-0009 or website.
+Some consulates have an email address and / or phone number.

 Prior to leaving the consulate, please check your pre-approved visa in your passport to ensure your name is spelled correctly; your birthdate is accurate; male / female is indicated correctly; and, if you applied for Temporary Resident, that what you received is not Permanent Resident which for those bringing a car is an issue.
 Similarly, if you applied for Permanent Resident pre-approval please confirm.
 An error is a problem.